 How does this transformation affect the graph?
+Answer: It is a translation parallel to the y axis.

 © Texas Instruments 2019.
 You may copy, communicate and modify this material for non-commercial educational purposes provided all acknowledgements associated with this material are maintained.